micro/micro/docs/reference/README.md

 #### Service Library

-It is simiarly easy to access and set config values from a service.
+It is similarly easy to access and set config values from a service.
 A good example of reading values is [the config example test service](https://github.com/micro/micro/tree/master/test/service/config-example):

 ```go